Carmendelope/deployment-manager/README.md

 ## User client interface

-For testing reasons, it is possible to manually undeploy an application using the `deployment-manager-cli with the command:
+For testing reasons, it is possible to manually undeploy an application using the `deployment-manager-cli`, with the command:

 ```
 deployment-manager-cli undeploy --orgId <organization id> --appId <app instance id>